 What To Pack for Sibenik, Croatia

 The Sibenik city center is located on a hillside – and the lanes that weave through the historic city are paved with slick stones.
-Visitors should be sure to bring a pair of comfortable walking shoes.
+Visitors should be sure to bring a pair of comfortable travel shoes.
 I like wearing these shoes by Columbia – and Kris prefers wearing Merrell shoes for city exploration.

 Weather Appropriate Gear